 Sir George Hubert Wilkins (1888-1958)

-Wilkins Island, Wilkins Sound, the Wilkins Ice Shelf and, most recently, Wilkins Runway near Casey station in Antarctica have been named in his honour.
+In Antarctica, Wilkins Island, Wilkins Sound, the Wilkins Ice Shelf and Wilkins Aerodrome near Casey station have been named in his honour.